0atman/noboilerplate/scripts/40-compiler-driven-development.md

 notes:

 Whatever language you code in,
-Javascript, Python, Java, Go, even HTML and CSS (to a certain extent), we developers all live at compile time.
+JavaScript, Python, Java, Go, (even HTML and CSS, to a certain extent), we developers all live at compile time.

 The time when our code is actually executing on the CPU or in-browser, plays a very small part of our days.